KH4NY0/regreen/README.md

 ---

-Regreen is a beautifully designed, fictional landing page for a subscription-based service that delivers sustainable and eco-friendly home essentials.
+Regreen is a well designed, fictional landing page for a subscription-based service that delivers sustainable and eco-friendly home essentials.
 This project showcases a modern and responsive website built to inspire users to embrace sustainability.

 ---